momonala/quantitative_finance/README.md

 I have performed an [exploratory analysis of stock data and tested the z-score idea.]() The results look promising enough to continue developing the idea.
 There are a few factors to consider, outlined below.

+I have also built a random stock price generator to create a large, realistic dataset for validation and testing.
+The advantage here is that we have labels for the volatility and mean drift of the stock, which will allow supervised learning later on.
+This also creates an unlimited amount of testing data.

+In terms of true data collection, I am currently playing around with Quandl, Quantopian, and Yahoo Finance (via BeautifulSoup) to get data.
+Quantopian has the most comprehensive dataset, but it is trapped in the platform.

+#### ensure you **pip install requirements.txt** before running the code!

 ## Future Direction

 I plan to continue work in a few different directions:

 1) A simple visualization web tool built in Flask with a Pandas data structure backend.

 2) K-means clustering on stocks and hyperparameters to identify broad trends and inform a diverse, uncorrelated portfolio.

-3) Build a random stock price generator to create a large, realistic dataset for validation and testing.
-I would generate time series data with profiles characterized from the clustering analysis.
-This would be huge since my current bottle neck is having enough data to test on.
+We can then fit these clusters to the labels for volatility and drift from the artificial stocks which could allow better knowledge about the general behavior of the stock.

-4) Work with Quantopian's open-sourced tools [Zipline](https://github.com/quantopian/zipline) and [Alphalens](https://github.com/quantopian/alphalens) to validate and quantitatively analyze model perfomance.
+3) Work with Quantopian's open-sourced tools [Zipline](https://github.com/quantopian/zipline) and [Alphalens](https://github.com/quantopian/alphalens) to validate and quantitatively analyze model perfomance.

-### Referenecs and Further Reading
+### References and Further Reading

 [Quantopian Lectures](https://www.quantopian.com/lectures)